Ring of Honor: 2019–2021: Departures, effects of COVID-19, debt and hiatus

-2022–present: Relaunch and sale to Tony Khan
+2022–present: Acquisition by Tony Khan

-On January 10, 2022, ROH announced that Supercard of Honor XV would take place at the Curtis Culwell Center in Garland, Texas on April 1.
-On the same day as the announcement, Wrestling Observer Live reported that ROH will focus on the men's, women's, and tag team titles going forward, and that they will continue to be defended at non-ROH shows; all other titles have since been declared dormant.
-These matches will also be seen on Ring of Honor Wrestling.
-In addition, its been said that Ring of Honor will operate "like an indie", using non-contracted talent.
+On January 10, 2022, ROH announced that Supercard of Honor XV would take place at the Curtis Culwell Center in Garland, Texas, on April 1.
+These matches were also seen on Ring of Honor Wrestling.
+In addition, it was reported that Ring of Honor would operate "like an indie", using non-contracted talent.

-On the March 2 episode of All Elite Wrestling's live weekly series Dynamite, president and co-founder Tony Khan announced that he had purchased Ring of Honor from Sinclair Broadcast Group; including its brand assets, intellectual property, and video library, among others.
+On the March 2 episode of All Elite Wrestling's live weekly series Dynamite, president and co-founder Tony Khan announced that he had purchased Ring of Honor from Sinclair Broadcast Group, including its brand assets, intellectual property, and video library.
 Khan also announced that he intends to make the ROH library available to the public in its entirety.
-It was clarified through a press release issued that night that the acquisition was made through an entity separate from AEW and wholly-owned by Khan.
+It was clarified through a press release issued that night that the acquisition was made through an entity separate from AEW and fully owned by Khan.
 In a media scrum following AEW's Revolution PPV on March 6, Khan revealed that he eventually planned to run ROH separately from AEW, and also indicated that ROH could be used as a developmental brand for AEW.

-On April 1 at Supercard of Honor XV, the first ROH event after hiatus, Jonathan Gresham defeated Bandido in the main event to unify the ROH World Championship, and numerous other ROH titles changed hands.
+On April 1 at Supercard of Honor XV, the first ROH event after the hiatus, Jonathan Gresham defeated Bandido in the main event to unify the ROH World Championship, and numerous other ROH titles changed hands.
 The event also saw the return of former ROH champion, and recently inducted ROH Hall of Famer, Samoa Joe.

 On May 4, the sale of ROH to Tony Khan was officially completed.
 ROH matches began appearing on AEW programs, and Death Before Dishonor was the first ROH PPV under the new ownership.
 On December 10, after Final Battle, Khan announced that ROH's weekly televised program will be aired on the relaunched Honor Club streaming platform, starting in 2023.

-On January 18, 2023, a special episode was taped for Honor Club which served as a tribute show to Jay Briscoe.
+On January 18, 2023, a one-off special tribute show to ROH mainstay Jay Briscoe, who had been killed in a car accident the day before, was taped for Honor Club.

-On February 25 and 26, new episodes of the relaunched Ring of Honor Wrestling program were taped at Soundstage 21 in Universal Studios in Orlando, Florida, the new home venue of ROH where AEW Dark tapings are also held.
+On February 25 and 26, new episodes of the relaunched Ring of Honor Wrestling program were taped at Soundstage 19 in Universal Studios in Orlando, Florida.
 On March 2, the weekly series began to air exclusively through Honor Club.